moom0o/ccSpigot/README.md

 # ccSpigot
 A paper fork that aims to prevent skylight lag and allow changing the server brand.
-### MAKE SURE TO DELETE BUKKIT.YML AND PAPER.YML BEFORE USING
 # Config options
-These options are in paper.yml.
+These options are in ccspigot.yml (we now have our own config!).

 ### disable-light-updates
 Disable ALL light updates!
 This will prevent all the lag that comes from them, however you may some some broken lighting.
 Players are advised to use fullbright.